Step-By-Step Guide: Swimming Starts Off Blocks

 This start exercise is a great way to practice starts from a higher position before moving to the starting block.

-1. Start by putting both legs on the edge of the deck with toes gripping the wall of the pool.
+1. Start by putting both legs on the edge of the deck with toes gripping the pool wall.
 Keep your feet close to each other.

-2. Lean forward with your arms pointing down forward.
-Remember that the arms should be forming a tight, streamlined body position with the head in a neutral position.
+2. Lean forward with your arms pointing down.
+Remember that the arms should form a tight, streamlined body position with the head in a neutral position.

 3. Push off forward with your feet with the weight of your body, following the direction of your arms.

-4. Once you dive in, remain in the streamlined position and glide for a little bit.
+4. Once you dive in, remain in the streamlined position and glide briefly.

 final push back leg